Jared Cook Player Prop Bets for NFL Week 10 | Los Angeles vs. Minnesota 11/14/2021

 Matchup vs. Minnesota

-- Cook is averaging 51 receiving yards per game in four career matchups against the Vikings, 18.5 more than his receiving yards prop bet over/under for Sunday's game (32.5).
+- Cook has averaged 51 receiving yards per game over his four career matchups against the Vikings, 18.5 more than his over/under in Sunday's game.

 - Note: Cook's stats vs. Vikings date back to 2016.

-- The Vikings have the NFL's 18th-ranked pass defense this season, giving up 268.8 yards per game through the air.
+- The 268.8 yards per game the Vikings are allowing through the air makes them the NFL's 18th-ranked pass defense.

-- At 1.5 passing TDs allowed per game, the Vikings defense is ranked sixth in the NFL.
+- With 12 passing TDs conceded this season, the Vikings defense is ranked sixth in the NFL.

 Recent Performances